dave45678/Lesson15/IntroToSpringBoot/Lesson19.md

 </html>
 ```

-5. Run your application and open a browser, if you Login as user / password you should see the User Page.
-However, if you login as admin / password you should see the Admin Page.
+5. Run your application and open a browser, if you Login as user / password you should not be able to navigate to the Admin page.
+However, if you login as admin / password you should be able to see the Admin Page.